Sussex-Neuroscience/many_pinetime_heartbeats/Documentation/Legacy/Readme.md

     * Review the bleak documentation for any known issues or contact the library maintainers for a deeper technical explanation.
   * **Actual Solution**:
     * Whilst testing the scripts on a MacOS Device the user disabled their WI-FI which in turn disabled their BLUETOOTH connection which led to the connection between the computer and watches being severed.
-    * To prevent this issue occurring from attempting to connect to the watch and transferring data between the watches and your devices, please do not disable the WI-FI or BLUETOOTH.
+    * To prevent this issue occurring whilst attempting to connect to the watch and or transferring data between the watches and your devices, please do not disable the WI-FI or BLUETOOTH.

 ## 5. File Breakdown
 ### [New](https://github.com/KeaganKozlowski/many_pinetime_heartbeats/blob/main/legacy/new.py)